-At 31 December 2010, land and buildings of the Group in Hong Kong with net book value of HK\$6,097,000 (2009: nil) were pledged as securities for the banking facilities which expired in November 2010.
-The Group underwent a discussion with the bank for the renewal of banking facilities and the bank agreed to provide banking facilities if necessary.
-At 31 December 2009 and 2010, the Group did not have bank borrowings.
+At 31 December 2010, land and buildings of the Group in Hong Kong with net book value of HK\$6,097,000 were pledged as securities for the banking facilities which expired in November 2010.
+The Group will undergo a discussion with the bank for the renewal of banking facilities and the bank has agreed to provide banking facilities if necessary.
+At 31 December 2010 and 2011, the Group did not have bank borrowings.

-16 PROPERTY, PLANT AND EQUIPMENT (CONTINUED)
+17. PROPERTY, PLANT AND EQUIPMENT (CONTINUED)